Editor’s Note: This post was originally published in January 2016 and has been updated for relevance and accuracy.

 The “patient journey” is the driving force behind successful healthcare marketing—and by extension, healthcare exhibiting.
 More than a buzzword, “patient journey” has staying power, as healthcare professionals (HCPs) acknowledge that patients, not products, need to be their focus—and that brand loyalty is not as important as real-world evidence.
-Savvy healthcare marketers know the patient journey is real and is a legitimate marketing platform, which means that it needs to be an integral part of the healthcare exhibit.
+Savvy healthcare marketers know the patient journey is not only critical but is also a legitimate marketing platform, which means that it needs to be an integral part of the healthcare exhibit.

 What is the patient journey?

 Like any other construct that overlaps science and marketing, the patient journey is open to a variety of mappings.
 A conventional approach is the linear one:

 - The patient becomes aware of and recognizes symptoms.